Website Feedback

 Scientists are ringing the alarm bells that our native pollinators are disappearing at an unprecedented rate.
 Bee Heroes help these essential critters by creating a pollinator habitat in their own backyard, farm or balcony and taking before and after pictures.

-All you'll need to do to enter the 2023 contest is take a before picture of your garden or container prior to it being planted, and then an after picture once it has grown and upload your photos to our online submission form.
+All you'll need to do to enter the 2024 contest is take a before picture of your garden or container prior to it being planted, and then an after picture once it has grown and upload your photos to our online submission form.
 Both old and new gardens can enter.
-Winners will be chosen at the end of the summer.

 Prizes will be awarded across a few categories, including: